sboistel/docki/docs/dev/ansible.md

 CredSSP authentication is a newer authentication protocol that allows credential delegation.
 This is achieved by encrypting the username and password after authentication has succeeded and sending that to the server using the CredSSP protocol.

-To use CredSSP authentication, the host vars are configured like so
+To use CredSSP authentication, the host vars are configured like :

 ```yaml
 ansible_user: Username